cubic-js/cubic/README.md

 <br>

 ## How does it work?
-**Imagine this:** You're a happy little web-app that wants to get data from an API.
+**Imagine this:** You're a happy little web-app that wants to get data from a Web API.
 However, that API endpoint is only open to authorized users.
 The API will only let us in if we show it a document of who we are which is signed by a trusted authority.<br>